luvnft/hackathon-shorts/index.markdown

 ## Steps

+This hackathon will likely include three sessions.

+One three hour session for shooting.
+This will take place at Humber in the Virtual Propduction room CTI307.
+One three hour session for editing.
+This will take place during a regular class.
+And finally a short 20 minute session to present the videos and choose a winner!

 ### Day One: Shooting

 1) Watch the sample video multiple times.
 Pay attention to the lighting, sounds, camera placement, timing, etc...